justinmahar/SublimeCSAutocompletePlus/README.md

 * Excluded directories -- `coffee_autocomplete_plus_excluded_dirs`
   - Directories to exclude from searching for CoffeeScript classes, functions and variables.
 * Aliases for `this` keyword -- `coffee_autocomplete_plus_this_aliases`
   - Due to lexical scoping you sometimes need to assign an alias for `this`, such as `that` or `self`.
+This config setting allows you to add or remove aliases that cause autocomplete to behave just like using `this` would.

 To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Settings.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.